 Types of Wind Energy

 The wind is a renewable energy source caused by uneven heating on the earth's surfaces by the sun.
 Wind power refers to converting the kinetic energy of wind into electricity.
-It is a kind of clean and pollution-free renewable energy, has been used by people in the early time, mainly through the windmill to pump water, grinding surface and so on.
+It is a kind of clean and pollution-free renewable energy, that has been used by people in the early times, mainly through windmills to pump water, grind surfaces, and so on.
 Using wind power to generate electricity is environmentally friendly, and the wind energy accumulation is huge.

 Wind energy surface